bbyars/mountebank-in-action/ch04/README.md

 ````
 mb restart --configfile examples/matchesSuspiciousQuestion.json &

-# Should all response "Catch me if you can!"
+# Should all respond "Catch me if you can!"
 curl -i -d"Can I see your driver's license?" http://localhost:3000/
 curl -i -d"Can I see your state driver's license?" http://localhost:3000/
 curl -i -d"Can I see your current driver's license please?" http://localhost:3000/